 Each chapter in the series is dedicated to a different character’s point of view, which allows the reader to understand the motivations, fears, and ambitions of a diverse cast.
 This technique enriches the narrative by offering insights into the story from various social, cultural, and personal angles.
 For instance, the reader gets an intimate look at the political strategies of leaders like Daenerys Targaryen and Tyrion Lannister, while also experiencing the more grounded impacts of these strategies on characters like Jon Snow and Arya Stark.

 Martin’s use of multiple points of view also increases the suspense and complexity of the narrative, as readers are often privy to information that other characters are not.
 This creates dramatic irony and builds tension, as readers anticipate the intersections of the characters’ paths and the explosive outcomes of their actions.
-By leveraging multiple perspectives, Martin not only crafts a richly layered world but also keeps readers engaged through varied and compelling character-driven storytelling.
+By leveraging different perspectives, Martin not only crafts a richly layered world but also keeps readers engaged through varied and compelling character-driven storytelling.

 Common Pitfalls and How to Avoid Them